SAP/abap-cleaner/README.md

-miss an option to configure a cleanup rule, or have an idea for a great new cleanup rule, please **create a [GitHub issue](../../issues)**, providing a small code snippet of both the original and the cleaned code, and explaining how the result differs from you expectations.
+miss an option to configure a cleanup rule, or have an idea for a great new cleanup rule, please **create a [GitHub issue](../../issues)**, providing a small code snippet of both the original and the cleaned code, and explaining how the result differs from your expectations.

 The general approach of ABAP cleaner is to only modify statements that match the expected syntax and leave statements unmodified if any unexpected syntax is found (e.g. comments in weird places inside a statement).